justintoo/blog.justintoo.com/_posts/2017-01-21-holy-ambition-requires-laser-focus.md

 ![A flashlight](/images/posts/2017/01-january/2017-01-21-holy-ambition-requires-laser-focus/flashlight.jpg){: .align-center}

 On the other hand, laser beams do just a few things.
 But they do them really well.
-And while a laser can have a high impact and cut through a steel door, a flashlight can maybe help you see 30 feet.
+And while a laser can have a high impact and cut through a steel door, a flashlight might just help you see 30 feet.

 ## Multiply, Amplify, Unify

-Becoming an impactful, laser-focused wave requires [coherence](https://www.google.com/search?q=define%3A+coherence): *the quality of forming a unified whole*.
+A laser is just a wave of light.
+And to become an impactful, laser-focused wave of change requires [coherence](https://www.google.com/search?q=define%3A+coherence): *the quality of forming a unified whole*.

 > Scalability can be achieved by combining separate laser beams...
 Beams can only be combined if they are coherent with each other.
 Such beams can be combined actively or passively.
 (See Wikipedia: [laser power scaling](https://en.wikipedia.org/wiki/Laser_power_scaling).)

-This is exactly the approach taken by a local Christian nonprofit organization, [Transforming the Bay with Christ](http://www.tbc.city/):
+This is exactly the approach taken by a local Christian nonprofit that I support - [Transforming the Bay with Christ](http://www.tbc.city/):

 > Our strategy is to UNIFY, AMPLIFY and MULTIPLY leaders in the Bay Area for Kingdom impact.

+As one body with a multiplicity of functions, we can amplify our Kingdom efforts by unifying together.
+But this requires a certain level of coordination, collaboration, compromise, and synchronization.

 <figure>
   <img src="/images/posts/2017/01-january/2017-01-21-holy-ambition-requires-laser-focus/nif-laser-shot.jpg" />